-Statement of Purpose

-Planetary health is animal health.

-The Planetary Health Alliance describes planetary health as "a solutions-oriented, transdisciplinary field and social movement focused on analyzing and addressing the impacts of human disruptions to Earth's natural systems on human health and all life on Earth."
-This definition is intentionally broad, intended to encompass the multitude of ways that the environment can affect health, including water scarcity, changing food systems, urbanization, biodiversity shifts, natural disasters, climate change, changing land use and land cover, global pollution, and changing biogeochemical flows.
-The health of all species is dependent on our environment, and our environment is changing rapidly and in disastrous ways.
-The World Health Organization has called climate change "the greatest threat to global health in the 21st century," and health professionals need to be prepared to respond to this growing threat.

-A fundamental component to this preparation lies in the hands of the institutions providing our professional training.
-It is imperative that we hold our institutions accountable for educating students about the health impacts of climate change and other anthropogenic environmental changes, generating research to better understand health impacts and solutions, supporting related student initiatives, embracing sustainable practices, and engaging with surrounding communities that are most affected by environmental threats.
-Because climate change and environmental threats disproportionately affect vulnerable populations (for example, communities of color, older adults sensitive to health threats, and individuals in low-resource settings), these issues are inherently ones of equity and justice.

-With the purpose of increasing planetary health awareness and accountability among medical schools, a Planetary Health Report Card (PHRC) tool was developed by medical students that could be used to grade and compare their home institutions on an annual basis.
-The original PHRC has since been adopted by other allied health professions, including veterinary medicine.
-This student-driven initiative aims to compare veterinary schools nationally and internationally on the basis of discrete metrics in five main category areas: 1) planetary health curriculum, 2) interdisciplinary research in animal health and environment, 3) university support for student planetary health initiatives, and 4) community outreach centered on environmental health impacts 5) veterinary school campus sustainability.

-Definitions & Other Considerations
+The Planetary Health Alliance describes planetary health as "a solutions-oriented, transdisciplinary field and social movement focused on analysing and addressing the impacts of human disruptions to Earth's natural systems on human health and all life on Earth."
+This definition is intentionally broad, intended to encompass the multitude of ways that the environment can affect health, including water scarcity, changing food systems, urbanisation, biodiversity shifts, natural disasters, climate change, changing land use and land cover, global pollution, and changing biogeochemical flows.
+The health of humanity is dependent on our environment, and our environment is changing rapidly and in disastrous ways.
+Although the World Health Organization has called climate change "the greatest threat to global health in the 21st century," many health professional schools' institutional priorities do not reflect the urgency of this danger to human health.
+As future health professionals, we must be prepared to address the impacts of human-caused environmental changes on our patients' health.
+This preparation is in the hands of the institutions providing our health professional training.
+It is imperative that we hold our institutions accountable for educating medical students about the health impacts of climate change and other anthropogenic environmental changes, generating research to better understand health impacts and solutions, supporting related student initiatives, embracing sustainable practices as much as possible, and engaging with surrounding communities that are most affected by environmental threats.
+Because climate change and environmental threats disproportionately affect vulnerable populations (for example, communities of colour, older adults sensitive to health threats, and individuals in low-resource settings), these issues are inherently ones of equity and justice.
+With the purpose of increasing planetary health awareness and accountability among health professional schools, we have created a Planetary Health Report Card that students internationally can use to grade and compare their institutions on an annual basis.
+This student-driven initiative aims to compare health professional schools nationally and internationally on the basis of discrete metrics in five main category areas: 1) planetary health curriculum, 2) interdisciplinary research in health and environment, 3) university support for student planetary health initiatives, 4) community outreach centred on environmental health impacts, and 5) medical school campus sustainability.
+Definitions & Other Considerations Definitions:

-Definitions: